swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ### Whitespace in ranges

 In PCRE, `x{2,4}` is a range quantifier meaning that `x` can be matched from 2 to 4 times.
 However if any whitespace is introduced within the braces, it becomes an invalid range and is then treated as the literal characters instead.
-We find this behavior to be unintuitive, and therefore intend to parse any intermixed whitespace in the range, but will emit a warning telling users that we're doing so (**TODO: how would they silence? move to modern syntax?**).
+We find this behavior to be unintuitive, and therefore intend to parse any intermixed whitespace in the range.

 ### Implicitly-scoped matching option scopes